itsbrandonlim/portfolio/README.md

-This my personal and udpated web profolio, this also my first project to be pushed using codex
+This my personal and udpated web profolio, this also my first project that I expiremented using codex AI as part of my learning journey